The impact of the CLP Regulation on Safety Data Sheets

 MSDS-EuropeSafety Data Sheet Knowledge BaseThe impact of the CLP Regulation on safety data sheets

-The introduction of CLP imposes greater duties on companies handling chemicals, so it is wise to prepare for the changes now.
+The introduction of CLP imposed greater duties on companies handling chemicals, so it was important to prepare for the changes in time.

 • Impact of legislative changes on safety data sheets